-It is an unusual design which will utilise the slope of the land to place the delivery yard can be underneath the building, and to allow the building to offer a view across the valley without any roads in the way.
+It was an unusual design which would have utilised the slope of the land to place the delivery yard can be underneath the building, and allowing the building to offer a view across the valley without any roads in the way.
 The slope is unnatural, as it is mostly made up of spoil from the 2012 M25 widening works anyway.
-The lodge and petrol station will have grass roofs.
+The lodge and petrol station would have had grass roofs.

-Space has been allocated for Greggs, Arlo's, M&S Simply Food, WHSmith, Costa, KFC, Burger King and a gaming arcade, as well as the usual petrol station, motel and drive thru coffee shop.
-The motel, whose franchise hasn't yet been decided, will be a three-storey building set into the hillside, with 80 rooms.
+Space had been allocated for Greggs, Arlo's, M&S Simply Food, WHSmith, Costa, KFC, Burger King and a gaming arcade, as well as the usual petrol station, motel and drive thru coffee shop.
+The motel, whose franchise hadn't been decided, would have been a three-storey building set into the hillside, with 80 rooms.

-The site is 9.02 hectares in size, and Moto say it will create 200 full-time jobs.
+The site is 9.02 hectares in size, and Moto said it would have created 200 full-time jobs.

-Much of the success of the planning application will depend on whether the authorities believe this will add to the traffic issues at this busy roundabout, which forms the start of a major dual carriageway.
-A minor upgrade to the junction is planned, as well as a new roundabout on the A41.
+Much of the fate of the proposal hinged on whether the authorities believed it would add to the traffic issues at this busy roundabout, which forms the start of a major dual carriageway.
+A minor upgrade to the junction was planned, as well as a new roundabout on the A41.
 Highways England raised concerns about a possible impact on the motorway, while Hertfordshire County Council concluded that the project would cause traffic congestion.
 The county council also argued that there was insufficient evidence that this was the best site available and that it would be positioned too far from where the employees would live.

 In October 2018, as Extra's plan came into the public eye, Moto launched a promotional website.
 An official planning application was made in April 2019.